chaithrab12/java_spring_docker/README.md

 # java_sping_docker

-A simple spring boot application for demo.
+A simple spring boot application automated the deployment using Jenkins and docker.

 # Requirements:
 * JDK 17